-The blue whale continues to still be rare in the rest of the Northeast Atlantic, particularly around Svalbard and along the coast of Northern Norway (Pike et al., 2009), with too few sightings to estimate abundance from the four series of Norwegian mosaic survey since 1996 (Øien, 2009; Leonard & Øien, 2019a,b,c,d, in press).
-However, there were notable increases in numbers of blue whales seen in Svalbard between 2011 and 2015: 24 whales were sighted close to Svalbard and between Svalbard and Franz Joseph Land during the Norwegian Sightings survey and the Arctic part of the Ecosystem survey in 2014 (NAMMCO, 2014, 2015), and during a survey in August 2017 blue whales were also seen north of Svalbard.
+The blue whale continues to be rare in the rest of the Northeast Atlantic, particularly around Svalbard and along the coast of Northern Norway (Pike et al., 2009).
+There have been too few sightings to estimate abundance from the four series of Norwegian mosaic surveys since 1996 (Øien, 2009; Leonard & Øien, 2019a,b,c,d, in press).
+However, there were notable increases in the numbers of blue whales observed in Svalbard between 2011 and 2015.
+24 whales were sighted close to Svalbard and between Svalbard and Franz Joseph Land during the Norwegian Sightings survey and the Arctic part of the ecosystem survey in 2014 (NAMMCO, 2014, 2015).
+During a survey in August 2017, blue whales were also seen north of Svalbard.
 There was only one blue whale sighting in the East Greenland 2015 survey (Hansen et al., 2019).

-Sufficient data for abundance on blue whales were not obtained during the SCANS-III survey in European Atlantic waters in summer 2016 (Hammond et al., 2017).
-However, 16 blue whales were sighted during a survey over the Porcupine Seabight, southwest of Ireland in July to October 2013, exceeding the total number of blue whales previously reported from Irish waters (Baines et al., 2017).
+Sufficient data for abundance on blue whales was not obtained during the SCANS-III survey in European Atlantic waters in the summer of 2016 (Hammond et al., 2017).
+However, 16 blue whales were sighted during a survey over the Porcupine Seabight, southwest of Ireland in July to October 2013.
+This exceeded the total number of blue whales previously reported from Irish waters (Baines et al., 2017).

-In the beginning of the millennium, the Western North Atlantic population was estimated to be in the low hundreds (Sears & Calambokidis, 2002), and almost 400 individuals had been identified in the Gulf of St. Lawrence by photo-identification studies (Ramp et al., 2006).
+In the beginning of the millennium, the Northwest Atlantic population was estimated to be in the low hundreds (Sears & Calambokidis, 2002).
+Almost 400 individuals had been identified in the Gulf of St. Lawrence by photo-identification studies (Ramp et al., 2006).

 There are no estimates of current abundance and no means of assessing current population trends (COSEWIC, 2002, 2012).
 During the Canadian component of the multinational Trans North Atlantic Sightings Survey (TNASS) of Atlantic Canadian shelf waters in 2007, a total of only 16 blue whales were sighted (Lawson & Gosselin, 2007; COSEWIC, 2012).
-This was too few sightings to derive an abundance estimate, but the low number of sightings was consistent with previous data suggesting there are less than 250 mature individuals in this area (COSEWIC, 2002, 2012).
+This was too few sightings to derive an abundance estimate.
+The low number of sightings was, however, consistent with previous data suggesting there are less than 250 mature individuals in this area (COSEWIC, 2002, 2012).
 There are also strong indications of a low calving rate and a low rate of recruitment to the population (COSEWIC 2002).
-Whales previously seen in Canada have not been seen recently, and calves are not observed here either (NAMMCO, 2017b).
+Whales previously seen in Canada have not been seen recently, and calves have not been observed in the area either (NAMMCO, 2017b).

-No assessment has yet been performed for the blue whale in the North Atlantic, in part because of lack of abundance estimates for the whole area.
+No assessment has been performed yet for the blue whale in the North Atlantic, in part because of a lack of reliable abundance estimates for the whole area.

 Blue whales are protected over their whole range.
-The Northeast Atlantic population seems to still be increasing (Pike et al., 2009, 2019; Cooke, 2018), while the situation of the northwest population is less clear.
+Although the Northeast Atlantic population seems to be increasing (Pike et al., 2009, 2019; Cooke, 2018), the situation for the Northwest population is less clear.